senia-dev/datatables-tailwind-adapter/README.md

 ## Contributing

-In case you want to help develop this little project (or you have some cool ideas or improvements :)), check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+In case you want to help develop this little project (or you have some cool ideas or improvements :grinning:), check out [CONTRIBUTING.md](./CONTRIBUTING.md).

 Test case I am using currently: